Skip to content

 Summer Cobbler

 Cobbler is a summer staple for us.
-Its a great way to use seasonally fresh fruit from the farmer’s market and they usually feed a crowd.
-I think that you can make a cobbler with just about any fruit.
-What flavor of cobbler is your favorite?
+It’s a great way to use seasonally fresh fruit from the farmer’s market, and they usually feed a crowd.
+Although that blueberry cobbler will forever be a classic American summer dessert, this version, featuring pineapple, is a fresher summer alternative!

-Can I make cobbler Gluten Free?
+Can I make this cobbler Gluten Free?

+You bet!
+YES!
+You can make this pineapple cobbler recipe gluten-free.
+The only substitution to make is to swap out the flour for GF Flour.
 When I’m going to swap out flour I always pick a 1-to-1 GF flour like this King Arthur bag or Bob’s Red Mill bag.
-Using a direct swap makes baking gluten free easy.
+Using a direct swap makes baking gluten-free easy.

 How do I cut a fresh pineapple?